Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-specifications-english.rst

 Related to the Size of the System That Can Be Simulated
 _______________________________________________________

-- **P11** Ability to process, algorithm-wise (in terms of logic and expressiveness, not depending on the way we dispatch processing), in parallel most, if not all, models, instead of having them evaluated sequentially (ex: 5 million models running simultaneously rather than having 5 million models to walk through, one after the other)
+- **P11** Ability to process, algorithm-wise (in terms of logic and expressiveness, not depending on the way we dispatch processing), in parallel most, if not all, models, instead of having them evaluated sequentially (e.g. 5 million models running simultaneously rather than having 5 million models to walk through, one after the other)

 - **P12** Ability to take advantage of parallel computational resources, like SMP (multi-processors) and multicores (i.e. to dispatch a simulation over a set of local processing units)